SpotLight: Shadow-Guided Object Relighting via Diffusion: Applications

-\myparagraph{Scribbles as shadows} Shadows can be generated in multiple ways: we have demonstrated the use of shadow mapping in 3D and pixel height in 2D.
-However, one can simply \emph{draw} the desired shadow! \Cref{fig:shadow-scribbles} and \cref{fig:teaser} (first row) show that \method is able to realistically relight the object and refine its shadow even when it is a user-drawn scribble.
+\myparagraph{Scribbles as shadows.} Instead of relying on shadow mapping in 3D, one can simply \emph{draw} the desired shadow! \Cref{fig:shadow-scribbles} shows that \method can realistically relight the object and refine its shadow even when it is a user-drawn scribble.